GuyBarros/5_Steps_Service_Mesh/README.md

 #### Chat

-the Chat application service defintion is a little bit different because we need to specify what upstream system we want to use consul connect to erm connect to.
+the Chat application service definition is a little bit different because we need to specify what upstream system we want to use consul connect to erm connect to.

 To make our lives a bit easier, we will also specify which local port we want the consul connect envoy proxy to listen on.